-Students find apartments right in the The Hessler Court/East University Circle area.
+Students find apartments right in the Hessler Court/East University Circle area.
 The 115th Street area—bordering the School of Law, Weatherhead School of Management and the Jack, Joseph and Morton Mandel School of Applied Social Sciences—offers reasonably priced apartments.
 The recent Uptown development on Euclid includes apartments over several restaurants and stores including the University Bookstore.
 Also within a 15-minute walk are the Waldorf Tower Apartments.

 Historic Shaker Square is about a 10-minute drive to CWRU.
 The apartments there are in good condition and prices are comparable to those in Cleveland Heights.
-The Shaker Square Area Development Corp. maintains a register of available rentals in the Shaker Square neighborhood.
 A city bus runs from Shaker Square to University Circle.
 The Rapid Transit public transportation runs between Shaker Square and downtown Cleveland.

-HousingCleveland.org lists affordable housing in Cuyahoga County, Ohio.
+OhioHousingLocator.org lists affordable housing in Cuyahoga County, Ohio.
 Also, information on living in downtown Cleveland is available at Downtown Digs magazine.
 Produced with support of the City of Cleveland and Cleveland Magazine, Downtown Digs offers an updated listing of all downtown properties and a close-up view of living in Downtown Cleveland.
 A direct RTA bus runs between Downtown and campus.